Restorative Dentistry

 Crowns and Bridges

-Dental crowns and dental bridges are typically considered "restorative dentistry."
-While they certainly help create a more attractive smile, crowns and bridges are often critical to good oral health.
+Dental crowns and dental bridges are typically considered restorative dentistry.
+While they certainly help create a more attractive and healthy smile, crowns and bridges are often critical to good oral health.

-With dental crowns and dental bridges, Dr. Tim Meyer can fill in gaps left by missing teeth, repair decay and prevent painful shifting in the mouth.
-Without crowns or bridges to maintain proper teeth alignment, you may be susceptible to headaches, jaw pain, and speech problems.
+Dr. Tim Meyer uses dental crowns and bridges to fill in gaps left by missing teeth, to repair tooth decay, and to prevent painful shifting in the mouth.
+If you are in need of crowns or bridges to maintain proper teeth alignment, you may be susceptible to headaches, jaw pain, and even speech problems.

 Dental Crowns

 A dental crown is commonly used to strengthen a weak or damaged tooth.
-These crowns, otherwise known as "caps," fit over a damaged tooth.
-Crowns may be necessary to repair broken-down old fillings, fractured teeth, or a severe amount of tooth decay.
+These crowns (otherwise known as dental caps), fit over a damaged tooth.
+Dental crowns may be necessary to repair old fillings that have broken-down, fractured teeth, or to repair a severe amount of tooth decay.

 At First Impression Dental, we typically use natural looking, tooth-colored porcelain crowns.
-Patients with old fashioned gold or amalgam crowns may opt to have them replaced with today's more attractive dental crown technology.
+Patients with old fashioned gold, silver or amalgam crowns may want to have them replaced with today’s more attractive dental crown technology.
 This can significantly improve your smile while providing strength to the underlying tooth structure.

 How Dental Crowns Work:

-Fitting a dental crown requires at least two appointments.
-During your first visit, the tooth is prepared for the crown, a mold is made, and a temporary crown is placed over the prepared tooth.
+A dental crown fitting requires at least two appointments.
+During your first visit, the tooth is prepared for the crown, scanned with the Cadent iTero™ Digital Scanner, and a temporary crown is placed over the prepared tooth.

 Like most other dental procedures, dental crowns can be completed while a patient is under sedation.